RawanD201/custom-filament/README.md

 # custom-filament
 - a simple custom template using `Filament` include:

-  - Register user.
+  - Registering users.
+  - user can update profile.
   - `Active` and `Deactive` users.
-  - Activity logs and Exception packages.
+  - `Activity logs` and `Exception` and `Screenlock` packages.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/41773797/131910226-676cb28a-332d-4162-a6a8-136a93d5a70f.png" alt="Banner" style="width: 100%; max-width: 800px;" />